Q:What is the main Advantages of the PostMaster vs. a Falling hammer or percussion hammer?

 A: This can sometimes be found in the operators user manual for your machine.
 You can ask the repair shop or dealer who sold you your machine.
 If you are able to, you can take the measurements yourself.
 In some circumstances we are able to assist with the dimensions for your machine.

-Q: Can the PostMaster be used in hard soil conditions?
+Q: Can the PostMaster be used in harder soil conditions?

-A: Yes it can.
-With solid posts it may be necessary to create a pilot hole first which can be done with the aid of a rock spike or an auger.
-We can provide you with a rock spike which is held in the jaws and vibrated into the ground and removed to create a pilot hole.
+A: Yes it can but test your soil first!
+A hollow or pointed end post will drive in quicker than a solid or blunted end post but in harder soils it may be necessary to create a pilot hole first, which can be done with the aid of our Rock Spike attachment and/or an auger.
+We can provide you with a Rock Spike which is held in the jaws and vibrated into the ground and removed to create a pilot hole.